 Students can study a number of subjects including Syariah Financial Accounting and Business Ethics from an Islamic Perspective.
 The experience will give participants greater insight into the Indonesian economy, and a deeper understanding of how Muslim values and laws can and do affect approaches to business, particularly in Indonesia.

 Students can study subjects such as Introduction to Islamic Law and Islamic Criminal Law to gain an understanding of Islamic legal principles and issues.
 Participants will learn about the historical development of Islamic Law and its contemporary application in an Indonesian context.

-Subjects including Islamic Teaching (Religious Practice) and Islamic Thought & Civilization allow students to explore the relationship between religion and society and gain an understanding of the important role that Islam plays in the lives of many Indonesians.
-Students can also study Indonesian Language and Culture to learn the skills to communicate effectively in Bahasa Indonesia and to adapt to life in-country.
-In addition to Indonesian, Arabic Language and Culture is available through the Faculty of International Language and Cultural Study.
+Subjects such as Islamic Teaching (Religious Practice) and Islamic Thought & Civilization allow students to explore the relationship between religion and society and gain an understanding of the important role that Islam plays in the lives of most Indonesians.
+Students can also enrol in an introductory Indonesian language unit in order to develop basic communication skills.
+Arabic Language and Culture is available through the Faculty of International Language and Cultural Study.